1337kid/NoiceGRUB/README.md

 ```
 ## [Presets][2]
 ### [Create Your Own Preset][3]
 NoiceGRUB preset files have the syntax of TOML and ends with `.toml` extension.
 Your own preset shall be placed in `presets` folder.
-It will be shown in the preset menu when you execute `NoiceGRUB.py` <br/><br/>
+It will be shown in the preset menu when you execute `NoiceGRUB.py`
-Fonts are placed in `fonts` folder.
-User defined fonts should be place in this folder to be recognised by NoiceGRUB
 #### File format
 ```toml
 template='template name here'